AndyRae/omop-list/README.md

 ## What is OMOP?

 The OMOP Common Data Model (CDM) is a standardized data model for observational healthcare data.
 It enables large-scale analytics across different healthcare systems and data sources.
 This list focuses on open source tools that work with OMOP CDM.
+It's not everything - the [OHDSI organisation](https://github.com/OHDSI) has over 350 repositories, so this is the interesting ones + the wider community.

 ## Categories